alyson1907/image-highlighter/README.md

 ## Failures
 - **Sobel Operator performance**: the way the iterations of the Sobel filter is currently implemented is not optimal.
 This filter clearly takes longer to be applied than the other ones.
-- **Scalar Ruins images with noise(sobel operator)**: when using the Sobel Operator, in most cases even though the algorithm is capable of detecting and highlighting the edges, they are not clearly visible.
+- **Scalar Value(sobel operator)**: when using the Sobel Operator, in most cases even though the algorithm is capable of detecting and highlighting the edges, they are not clearly visible.
 In order to improve visibility, a `scalar` (constant) is used to multiply the intensity of the pixels, standing out the borders.

   - The above solution does not work perfectly, since each image has better results with different scalar values.
 This means the value must be manually adjusted for each image.